-- Addresses in SystemRDL are always byte addresses. a) - b) Addresses are assigned in incrementing order. - The operator %= is a more localized version of the alignment property (see Table 25). c) - Only a longint unsigned may be used for address specification. d) - e) The += operator is only used when instantiating arrayed addrmap, regfile, reg, or mem components. - f) The (a) and %= operators are mutually exclusive per instance.
+- a) Addresses in SystemRDL are always byte addresses. - b) Addresses are assigned in incrementing order. - c) The operator %= is a more localized version of the alignment property (see Table 25). - d) The expression used for address specification shall be resolvable to a longint unsigned. - e) The += operator is only used when instantiating arrayed addrmap, regfile, reg, or mem components.

-g) The alignment of an array instance specifies the alignment of the start of the array and the increment specifies the offset from one array element to the next array element.
+- f) The (a) and %= operators are mutually exclusive per instance. - g) The alignment of an array instance specifies the alignment of the start of the array and the increment specifies the offset from one array element to the next array element.